 The GST is a tax on domestic consumption.
-The tax is paid when money is spent on goods or services, including imports.
-It is a tax on the value added at every stage of the production and distribution chain.
+It is paid when money is spent on goods or services in Singapore.

-We do not have a multi-tier GST system or exempt basic necessities, because such a system benefits the better off more as they spend more, including on basic necessities.
-Such a system will also require a lot of resources to operate.
+We do not exempt basic necessities from GST in Singapore, because multi-tiered GST systems benefits the better off more as they spend more on everything, including basic necessities.
+Such a system is also administratively costly to implement.

-Instead, we have a different, but fairer and more effective system.
-We collect GST from all taxpayers, including the higher-income households who spend more, foreigners residing in Singapore and tourists.
-We then directly help the lower- and middle-income Singaporean households and seniors who pay GST for their expenses, through the permanent GST Voucher scheme and other subsidies/schemes.
-This approach is fairer and more effective, rather than waiving GST for some goods for everyone, whether rich or poor.
+Instead, what we have is a fairer and more effective system.
+We collect GST from all taxpayers, including the higher-income households who spend more, foreigners residing in Singapore, and tourists.
+We then directly help lower- and middle-income Singaporean households and seniors who pay GST for their expenses, through the permanent GST Voucher scheme and other subsidies/schemes.
+By doing so, lower-income households pay a much lower effective GST rate than higher-income households; this approach is fairer and more effective, rather than waiving GST for some goods for everyone, whether rich or poor.